 You don’t want an ordinary piercing that everyone else has – that’s too boring for someone like you.
 You want something that pushes the envelope a bit.
 A snake bites piercing perhaps?

 A snake bites piercing could be just what you’ve been looking for.
-But before you run out and sit in the piercer’s chair, you might want to learn a little bit about it first.
+Still, before you run out and sit in the piercer’s chair, you might want to learn a little bit about it first.
 Then you can decide if this style of piercing is the one you want to settle on.

 What Is A Snake Bites Piercing?